 It’s not only rising in popularity every year, but it’s been around for nearly 20 years.

-One of the big attractions for the modern auction is that when the property market is uncertain or slow, it can be a useful tool for home sellers to achieve a quick sale.
+One of the big attractions is that when the property market is uncertain or slow, it can be a useful tool for home sellers to achieve a quick sale.

 That’s because it combines the speed of a traditional auction sale, along with the excellent marketing efforts from an estate agent.

-In many ways, the modern auction could be described as a hybrid auction, or an estate agency auction.
+In many ways, the modern auction could be described as a hybrid, or an estate agency auction.

 The modern method of auction sale

-The success of the modern method of auction sale means it retains the efficiency and transparency of a traditional auction sale.
+The success of the modern method of auction sale means it retains the efficiency and transparency of a traditional one.

 It’s important to appreciate that when an estate agent receives an offer and this is accepted by the vendor, they will then actively stop marketing that property.